Computing in the Community

 What’s the coverage of this dashboard?

-This dashboard currently focuses on the Metro Atlanta area, covering 8 major school districts: Atlanta Public Schools, Fulton County Schools, DeKalb County Schools, Decatur City Schools, Cobb County Schools, Marietta City Schools, Clayton County Schools, and Gwinnett County Schools.
-We plan to expand the coverage to additional districts in future updates.
+This dashboard currently focuses on the Metro Atlanta area, with inside-school resources from 8 major school districts: Atlanta Public Schools, Fulton County Schools, DeKalb County Schools, Decatur City Schools, Cobb County Schools, Marietta City Schools, Clayton County Schools, and Gwinnett County Schools.
+We plan to expand the coverage to additional districts (entire Georgia) and include the outside school resources in future updates.

 How to use this dashboard?